-Section 4(c) of the Veterans Employment Opportunities Act of 1998 (VEOA) gives certain veterans, who are covered under the CAA, enhanced access to job opportunities and establishes a redress system for preference-eligible veterans in the event that their veterans' preference rights are violated.
+Section 4(c) of the Veterans Employment Opportunities Act of 1998 (VEOA) gives certain veterans, who are covered under the CAA, enhanced access to job opportunities and establishes a redress system for preference eligible veterans in the event that their veterans' preference rights are violated.

-- Certain veterans and their relatives are considered "preference eligible" and may receive some preference in an initial hiring decision or higher retention standing in the event of a layoff. - Veterans' preference does not guarantee veterans a job or give them preference in internal agency actions.
+- Certain veterans or relatives of certain veterans are considered "preference eligible" and may receive some preference in an initial hiring decision or higher retention standing in the event of a layoff. - Veterans' preference does not guarantee veterans a job or give them preference in internal agency actions.

-Redress for CAA Violations
+Redress for Violations of the CAA